bbatsov/batsov.com/_posts/2022-01-30-the-case-against-crypto.md

 - Crypto
 ---

+> Bitcoin reminds me of what Oscar Wilde said about fox hunting.
+He said it was the pursuit of the uneatable by the unspeakable.
+>
+> -- Charlie Munger

 I've long been extremely skeptical of crypto[^1], regardless of all the hype surrounding it, and me being surrounded by many people who are very passionate about it.
 Seems there's no shortage of believers in crypto and blockchain in the tech circles, and no shortage of people who are drawn to